 \section{Experiments}

 To test the effectiveness of the proposed model, extensive experiments have been done on a real-world heterogeneous social network dataset.
-In this section, we will first provide a brief description about the dataset used in the experiments, and then introduce the experimental settings, experimental results and parameter sensitivity analysis for the ``community detection'' and ``information diffusion'' oriented network embedding tasks.
+In this section, we will first provide a brief description about the dataset used in the experiments, and then introduce the experimental settings, experimental results and parameter sensitivity analysis for the previous mentioned three tasks.